playfulprogramming/playfulprogramming/content/blog/what-is-react-suspense/index.md

 ---
 {
-    title: "What is React Suspense?",
+    title: "What is React Suspense and Async Rendering?",
     description: "",
     published: '2023-12-18T21:52:59.284Z',
     authors: ['crutchcorn'],